Featured

 1688.com is a domestic B2B e-commerce platform that connects Chinese wholesalers, factories, and manufacturers with businesses across China.
 Unlike Alibaba.com, which is designed for international buyers, 1688 was built for the Chinese market, which makes it incredibly competitive on price.

 Is 1688 Legit?
-Understanding the Platform’s Strengths
+Understanding the ’s Strengths

 When Is 1688 Risky?
 How to Vet Suppliers

 1. Check Company Longevity: Go to the “Company” tab on the seller’s profile.
-Look for businesses established at least 3 years ago: scammers tend to pop up and disappear quickly.
+Look for businesses at least 3 years ago: scammers tend to pop up and disappear quickly.

 How to Report IP Infringement on 1688: A Step-by-Step Guide